Jesus’ Triumphal Entry (Palm Sunday)

-All four Gospels tell us about Jesus’ triumphal entry, the day Jesus entered Jerusalem on a young donkey.
+All four Gospels tell us about Jesus’ “Triumphal Entry,” the day Jesus entered Jerusalem on a young donkey.
 Only John, however, tells us that particular Sunday was the Sunday before Jesus’ crucifixion.
 That places the event at the beginning of Jesus’ final week before his death, resurrection, and eventual ascension.
+We call this final week the “Passion Week.”
 Note: A printable PDF version of this article can also be downloaded here.

 A Royal Event

 Each Gospel writer had his unique perspective and purpose for recording the event, but all of them portrayed the event as a royal occasion in which Jesus entered the city as the Messiah and King of Israel.
+That’s why we use the word “Triumphal” to describe it.
 Matthew (21:5) tells us the event fulfilled Zechariah 9:9 where the prophet says, “Look, your King is coming to you…” Mark (11:10) records that the people were shouting, “The coming kingdom of our father David is blessed!”
 Luke (19:38) also notes the people declared, “The King who comes in the name of the Lord is the blessed One.”
 According to John (12:13-14), the people identified Jesus as “the King of Israel.”
 He further noted that the entrance fulfilled the Zechariah prophecy… “your King is coming, sitting on a donkey’s colt.”

 Jesus had been announcing the Kingdom of God since the beginning of His ministry (Matt.
 4:17, Mark 1:15, Luke 4:43).
 We should not be surprised that His final entry into the Holy City would demonstrate that Jesus is indeed the promised King whose ministry was inaugurating the great Kingdom of God.
 The Kingdom had been the constant and unwavering theme of His ministry.
 As He approached His crucifixion, Jesus was allowing the reality of His Kingship to be fully demonstrated.